-The online visit must allow the member to interact with the professional provider or online visit vendor in real time.
-Treatment and consultation recommendations made online, including issuing a prescription, are to be held to the same standards of appropriate practice as those in traditional settings.
+The online visit must allow the member to interact with the professional provider in real time.
+The 24/7 virtual visit must allow the member to interact with the BCBSM selected vendor in real time.
+Treatment and consultation recommendations made online or virtually, including issuing a prescription, are to be held to the same standards of appropriate practice as those in traditional settings.